The NAGWS/USA rulebook

 - The official warm up

-of full court for the visiting team.
+minutes of full court for the receiving team.

 Referee